Cruise ship docked at Cairns port with Trinity Inlet and rainforest-clad mountains in the background

 Reef Fleet TerminalAdjacent — reef boats depart from the nearby Marlin Marina

 Yorkeys Knob tender passengers: If your ship is anchoring in Trinity Bay rather than docking at the wharf, you'll be tendered to Yorkeys Knob.
-Shore excursion operators can arrange pick-up from Yorkeys Knob instead of the main terminal — confirm your tender/dock status with your cruise line before booking, and let us know when you enquire so we can arrange the right pick-up point.
+Shore excursion operators can arrange pick-up from Yorkeys Knob instead of the main terminal — confirm your tender/dock status with your cruise line before booking, and let your operator know when you enquire so they can arrange the right pick-up point.

 Shore Excursion Options

-Cairns is unique in offering access to two UNESCO World Heritage sites — the Great Barrier Reef and the Wet Tropics rainforest — both within a day's excursion from port.
-These are the main options for cruise passengers with a full day ashore.
+Cairns is unusual in offering access to two UNESCO World Heritage sites — the Great Barrier Reef and the Wet Tropics rainforest — both within a day's excursion from port.
+Here are the main options for cruise passengers with a full day ashore.

 Stinger season (November–May): During the warmer months, marine stinger suits are provided for snorkelling.
-Outer reef conditions are generally less affected by stingers than inshore waters.
+Outer-reef conditions are generally less affected by box jellyfish and Irukandji than inshore waters, but operators include the suits anyway.

 Kuranda — Scenic Railway & Skyrail

-A rainforest day that's perfectly suited to cruise passengers.
+A rainforest day suited to cruise passengers on Djabugay and Buluwai Country.
 The Kuranda Scenic Railway and Skyrail Rainforest Cableway are two of Cairns' most iconic experiences, and the combination works well within a ship day.
 Ride the heritage railway through Barron Gorge (15 tunnels, 37 bridges, Barron Falls photo stop), explore Kuranda Village markets and wildlife parks, then glide above the rainforest canopy on the 7.5 km Skyrail back down to Smithfield.

-Cruise-specific packages with port transfer are available through multiple operators, including some that specifically cater to cruise ship passengers and guarantee return timing.
+Cruise-specific packages with port transfer are available through multiple operators, including some that specifically cater to cruise passengers and aim for guaranteed return timing.
 The village is compact and walkable — 2–3 hours there is comfortable.
+See our Kuranda Village day-tour guide for the full itinerary.

 Daintree Rainforest & Cape Tribulation

-The Daintree is the world's oldest continuously surviving tropical rainforest — over 100 million years old — and it's the only place on Earth where two World Heritage–listed ecosystems meet (rainforest and reef).
-A full-day excursion typically includes Mossman Gorge (with a Dreamtime walk guided by local Indigenous Kuku Yalanji people), the Daintree River crossing, rainforest boardwalks, and Cape Tribulation beach where the rainforest grows right down to the Coral Sea.
+The Daintree is widely considered one of the oldest continuously surviving tropical rainforests on Earth, and it's the only place where two World Heritage–listed ecosystems — rainforest and reef — meet at the coast.
+A full-day excursion typically includes Mossman Gorge (with a Ngadiku Dreamtime walk guided by local Eastern Kuku Yalanji people), the Daintree River crossing, rainforest boardwalks, and Cape Tribulation beach where the rainforest meets the Coral Sea.

 Timing note: Cape Tribulation is about 2.5 hours' drive north of Cairns.
 This excursion is best suited to port calls of 10+ hours.
 For shorter port days, a Mossman Gorge half-day option covers the southern part of the Daintree without the longer drive to Cape Tribulation.

-For a slightly longer half-day, the Northern Beaches (Palm Cove, Trinity Beach) are about 20–30 minutes north and offer sandy beaches, seaside villages, and a more relaxed tropical atmosphere.
+For a slightly longer half-day, the Northern Beaches (Palm Cove, Trinity Beach) are about 20–30 minutes north on Yirrganydji Country and offer sandy beaches, seaside villages and a more relaxed tropical atmosphere.
 The Cairns Aquarium in the CBD is another option for families or those wanting to see reef marine life without getting on a boat.

 Great Barrier Reef~8 hoursBucket-list reef experience, snorkelling, diving~10 hours